How to Get Rid of Blackbirds and Grackles at Feeders

 Reader Georgia Wacker of Canton, Ohio wrote to ask for a solution to keep blackbirds and grackles from pillaging her bird feeders.
 In Steger, Illinois, Mrs. Joseph Kraus says an invading swarm of house sparrows is eating her out of house and home.
 And European starlings are ruffling Wayne Taylor’s feathers.
 These non-native birds are frightening away more desirable species from his Bethlehem, Pennsylvania, yard.
 Psst—here’s how to get rid of blue jays at your feeders.

 Bully birds include blackbirds, grackles, pigeons, European starlings and house sparrows.
 The last three are non-native species and are not protected by law.
 These hungry avian invaders are often attracted to a yard by the cheap wild birdseed mix or suet that’s made available on the ground or in easy-access feeders.
 If you’re one of the people frustrated by the behavior of bully birds in your backyard, don’t give up the fight.
-Here are some solutions that will help you get rid of grackles, blackbirds and starlings, so you can continue feeding the birds you love.
+Here’s what the experts had to say about the problem — and some solutions that will help you get rid of grackles, blackbirds and starlings, so you can continue feeding the birds you love.

-How to Get Rid of Grackles and Blackbirds
+Ask the Experts: How to Get Rid of Grackles